christo/revenge/README.md

 * Visual plot of bi-gram frequency analysis of overlapping byte pairs in a binary.
 These are pretty good at visually distinguishing encrypted or compressed binaries.
 Machine code looks pretty different to BASIC.
+* Content hash system for identifying uploads that exist in local corpus
+  * future support of third-party software databases

 ## System Support Status